 Founded in 1855, Bates College was the first co-educational school in the US.
 Located in Lewiston, Maine, the urban campus takes up about 100 acres.
-With an undergraduate population of just over 1,800 students, most students form close connections with their classmates.
+With an undergraduate population of around 1,800 students, most students form close connections with their classmates.
 These bonds are also forged because nearly all of the students live on campus.
-They can reside in one of the 13 residence halls or one of the 25 Victorian houses on campus.
+They can reside in one of the 12 residence halls or one of the 20 Victorian houses on campus.
 Each of the houses holds between 10 and 30 students.

 There are many opportunities for students to expand their horizons outside of the classroom.
 Bates offers approximately 100 student organizations.
 Many students belong to the Outing Club, which holds outdoor/adventure trips throughout the school year.
 They also have the Brooks Quimby Debate Council and the student-run radio station, WRBC.
 Bates has a flourishing athletic program.
 Around one-third of students take part in a varsity sport.
 The school is a member of the NCAA Division III New England Small College Athletic Conference.